LEARN-LK/IAM/ectdb_public.md

 Note that the --force flag deletes all Kibana settings - but the initial ones get loaded again by the setup script.
 And the actual data in ElasicSearch stays intact.

-## Accessing services

-The Admintool can be accessed at https://admin.example.org/

-The management interface of the Admnintool can be accessed at https://admin.example.org/admin/

-The management interface of the monitoring tools (Icingaweb2) can be accessed at https://monitoring.example.org:8443/icingaweb2/

-The web interface of the metrics tools (Kibana) can be accessed at https://metrics.example.org:9443/

-(Note: if you have deployed containers in seperate servers, and changed the ports accordingly,chnage the port numbers accordingly)

 ## Feeding Radius logs from NRS servers (freeradius) into metrics tools (ELK)

 The main benefits in having the metrics tools is in using them to explore the usage data from the eduroam Radius servers.